Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-Figure~\ref{fig:minFunction} shows the definition of the \texttt{min} function as an example of a scalar function.
-The \texttt{min} function takes two numbers as arguments and returns the smaller one. ``\texttt{\$}'' is prepended to the beginning of the parameters of the \texttt{min} function.
-It means the parameters of the \texttt{min} function are scalar parameters.
-When a scalar parameter obtains a tensor as an argument, the function is applied to each component of the tensor as Figures~\ref{fig:minDiff} and~\ref{fig:minSame}.
-As Figure~\ref{fig:minDiff}, if the indices of the tensors of the arguments are different, it returns the tensor product using the scalar function as the operator.
-As Figure~\ref{fig:minSame}, if the indices of the tensors given as arguments are identical, the scalar function is applied to each corresponding component.
-Thus the \texttt{min} function can handle tensors even though it is defined without considering tensors.
-The function name ``\texttt{\$min}'' is also prefixed by ``\texttt{\$}'', but just as a convention of our system.
-Thus it can be ignored.
+Figure~\ref{fig:minFunction} shows the definition of the \lstinline{min} function as an example of a scalar function.
+The \lstinline{min} function takes two numbers as the arguments and returns the smaller one. ``\lstinline{$}'' is prepended to the beginning of the parameters of the \lstinline{min} function.
+It means the parameters of the \lstinline{min} function are scalar parameters.
+When a scalar parameter obtains a tensor as an argument, the function is applied to each component of the tensor like tensor product as Figures~\ref{fig:minDiff} and~\ref{fig:minSame}.
+As Figure~\ref{fig:minSame}, if the indices of the tensors given as arguments are identical, the result matrix is reduced to the vector that consists of the diagonal components.
+This reduction is defined in the proposed tensor index reduction rules that will be explained in the next section.
+Thus the \lstinline{min} function can handle tensors even though it is defined without considering tensors.

-Figure~\ref{fig:dotFunction} shows the definition of the ``\texttt{.}'' function as an example of a tensor function. ``\texttt{.}'' is a function for multiplying tensors. ``\texttt{\%}'' is prepended to the beginning of the parameters of the ``\texttt{.}'' function.
-It means the parameters of the ``\texttt{.}'' function are tensor parameters.
-As with ordinary functions, when a tensor is provided to a tensor parameter, the function treats the tensor argument as a whole.
-When a tensor with indices is provided, it is passed to the tensor function maintaining its indices.

-In Figure~\ref{fig:dotFunction}, ``\texttt{+}'' and ``\texttt{*}'' are scalar functions for addition and multiplication, respectively. \texttt{contract} is a primitive function to contract a tensor that has pairs of a superscript and subscript with identical symbols.
-Figure~\ref{fig:dotSame} shows the example for calculating the inner product of two vectors using the ``\texttt{.}'' function.
-We can use the ``\texttt{.}'' function for any kind of tensor multiplication such as tensor product and matrix multiplication as well as inner product.
+Figure~\ref{fig:dotFunction} shows the definition of the ``\lstinline{.}'' function as an example of a tensor function. ``\lstinline{.}'' is a function for multiplying tensors. ``\lstinline{ It means the parameters of the ``\lstinline{.}'' function are tensor parameters.
+As with ordinary functions, when a tensor is provided to a tensor parameter, the function treats the tensor argument as a whole maintaining its indices. ``\lstinline{.}'' is defined as an infix operator.
+For defining an infix operator, we enclose the name of a function with parenthesis.
+In Figure~\ref{fig:dotFunction}, ``\lstinline{+}'' and ``\lstinline{*}'' are scalar functions for addition and multiplication, respectively. \lstinline{contract} is a primitive function to contract a tensor that has pairs of a superscript and subscript with identical symbols.
+Figure~\ref{fig:dotSame} shows the example for calculating the inner product of two vectors using the ``\lstinline{.}'' function.
+We can use the ``\lstinline{.}'' function for any kind of tensor multiplication such as tensor product and matrix multiplication as well as inner product.